Last Updated on July 22, 2021 by Maggie Sutton

 Your loan officer can also point you toward any special loans you may be eligible for such as FHA or VA loans.
 Plus, when you work with a Homes for Heroes mortgage specialist, you can save an average of $500 on lender fees if you are a firefighter, EMS, teacher, law enforcement professional, active or retired military, or healthcare worker.
 Simply register online to speak with a Homes for Heroes mortgage specialist in your community.

 A good lender understands their market, and that can benefit heroes like you by providing insight into what you can reasonably expect to pay for a home in your area.
 A lender with local knowledge can also help you close on your home within the necessary amount of time.
-For example, in many markets a 50-day closure is common, but some highly competitive markets may require you to close in 30 days or less.
+For example, in many markets a 30-day closure is common, but some competitive markets may require less.
 Your lender will be able to help by understanding what’s expected in the market and setting pieces in place to help you close in the appropriate timeframe.

 A Better Impression for Agents and Sellers

-From the moment you begin working with your loan officer, you’ve already started down the path toward being approved for your loan.
+From the moment you begin working with your loan officer, you’ve already started toward loan approval.
 The benefits of this can extend beyond the power to make the actual purchase.
-Being pre-approved shows real estate agents and sellers that you are a serious buyer.
+Being pre-approved shows sellers that you are a serious buyer.
 This added interest can be especially helpful in a competitive market where your loan approval can help separate you from the competition and allow you to purchase the home you’ve always wanted.

 A Smooth Process and Long-Term Trust